wrboyce/autolat/README.md

     $ autolat get_history dd/mm/yyyy dd/mm/yyyy -g googleuser

+You can also send a message to your device:

+    $ autolat msg_device Hello World

-See `autolat -h` for more information.
+See `autolat -h`, or `autolat [action] -h`, for more information.

 # API